Dead2/stabilizer/README.md

-**NOTE**: Little fork of a little fork that let stabilizer work with llvm9.0 to let stabilizer work with llvm11.0.
-This seems to work on HelloWorld.
-But more complex examples crash.
-Need more time to figure out why.
+**NOTE**: Little fork of a little fork that lets stabilizer sort-of work with llvm9.0 on Linux x86_64.
+This runs all the tests, without the -Rcode option.

 ## Stabilizer: Statistically Rigorous Performance Evaluation